Well posedness of linear parabolic partial differential equations posed on a star-shaped network with local time Kirchhoff's boundary condition at the vertex: Introduction and Main results

 In the same way, we define the classes $\mathfrak{C}^{1,2,0}_{\{0\}}\big(\Omega_T\big)$ analogously to $\big[i)-ii)-iii)-iv)-v)\big]$ but without any additional H\"older regularity; $\mathfrak{Lip}^{2,0}_{\{0\}}\big(\Omega\big)$ is defined analogously to $\big[i)-ii)-iii)-iv)-v)\big]$ but removing the dependence on the time variable and with Lipschitz regularity.

 Let us recall a very useful lemma of interpolation.
-The main ingredients of its proof can be found in Lemma 2.1 of \cite{Ohavi PDE} ; for the convenience of the reader, we provide a sketch of the proof at the end of this work (see Appendix \ref{sec : appendix 0}). \begin{Lemma} Fix $\underline{K}>0$.
-Assume that $u:=u(t,x,l) \in \mathcal{C}^{0,1,0}([0,T]\times[0,R]\times [0,\underline{K}])$ satisfies
+The main ingredients of its proof can be found in Lemma 2.1 of \cite{Ohavi PDE} and since this contribution is already quite long, we have decided not to give it here.
+The idea is to observe that the H\"{o}lder constants appearing in the statement are uniforms in the variables $(t,x,l)$, so that the proof can be achieved exchanging the roles of $l$ and $t$ in Lemma 2.1 of \cite{Ohavi PDE}.